MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to John Fregeau for making his FewBody code accessible to the public and for very helpful suggestions related to efficient use of the code.
-MG was supported by the Polish Ministry of Sciences and Higher Education through the grants 92/N-ASTROSIM/2008/0 and N N203 38036.
+The authors are grateful to John Fregeau for making his Fewbody code accessible to the public and for very helpful suggestions related to efficient use of the code.
+We also thank the referee for his detailed help in making this paper clearer.
+AH was supported by the Polish National Science Center grant DEC-2011/01/N/ST9/06000.
+MG was supported by the Polish Ministry of Sciences and Higher Education through the grant N N203 38036.
 He warmly thanks Douglas Heggie for his hospitality during a visit to Edinburgh University.
-DCH thanks MG for his kind hospitality during recent visit to CAMK.
+DCH thanks MG for his kind hospitality during a recent visit to CAMK.

 \bsp